swcarpentry/r-novice-gapminder/_episodes/12-plyr.md

   function: we haven't defined it elsewhere, and it has no name.
 It only exists in the scope of our call to `ddply`.

-> ## Challenge 1
->
-> Calculate the average life expectancy per continent.
-Which has the longest?
-> Which had the shortest?
-{: .challenge}

 What if we want a different type of output data structure?: